Dr Julia Alfano

 • ADHD initial identification as part of a multiagency assessment for children and young people

-• Language and social communication dufferences and best practice to identification and evidenced-based interventions for children and young people
+• Language and social communication differences and best practice to identification and evidenced-based interventions for children and young people

 • SPLd and best practice to identification in schools and evidence-based interventions I also carry out post 18 assessments in this area